 3. 🆗 Include Simple Words and Word Combinations

 No one will ever want to look up the meaning of a certain word in the dictionary.
+Even if you have the best dictionary for writers in the world.
 Especially when quickly scanning through an article.

 Examples: